Benjamini–Hochberg Procedure

 What it is

-The Benjamini-Hochberg procedure is a statistical method that reduces the probability of false positives by adjusting the significance level for multiple comparisons.
-It is not as extreme as a Bonferroni Correction, because instead of controlling the chance of at least one false positive (Family Wise Error Rate), this controls the expected value of false positives when the null hypothesis has been rejected (False Discovery Rate).
+The Benjamini-Hochberg Procedure ("BH" procedure) is a statistical method that reduces the probability of false positives by adjusting the significance level for multiple comparisons.
+It is not as extreme as a Bonferroni Correction, because instead of controlling the chance of at least one false positive (Family Wise Error Rate), BH controls the expected value of false positives when the null hypothesis has been rejected (False Discovery Rate).

-Like with other analysis settings, you can configure this per experiment (or configure global Experiment Settings to default it). image
+Like with many other analysis settings, you can enable BH procedure for individual experiments (or configure global Experiment Settings to default it).

 Methodology

-The significance level is calculated by sorting p-values in ascending order and comparing with the a threshold.
-Each p-value’s threshold is the desired False Discovery Rate divided by the number of comparisons being evaluated multiplied by what rank a p-value is in the ordered list.
-The largest threshold value which is higher than its corresponding p-value is our new significance level (α\alpha).
+The Benjamini-Hochberg Procedure updates the significance level to be used (modifying your pre-set ).
+The new significance level to be applied is calculated by sorting the p-values of metrics in ascending order and comparing with a paired threshold.
+Each p-value’s paired threshold is the desired False Discovery Rate divided by the number of comparisons being evaluated multiplied by what rank a p-value is in the ordered list.
+The largest threshold value which is higher than its corresponding p-value is our new significance level ().

-The Benjamini-Hochberg Correction can be applied based on:
+The Benjamini-Hochberg Procedure can be applied based on: